HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 Purchase Orders or other binding sales agreements for private-entity purchasers can be dated no earlier than 90 calendar days before the date the voucher request is submitted.
 For public-entity purchasers, POs or other binding sales agreements can be no older than March 30, 2023.

-A Letter of Intent (LOI) is permitted for transit agencies in lieu of a purchase order at the point of voucher request submission, starting 4/3/2023.
-The date of signature on the LOI may be no earlier than January 1, 2023.
+A Letter of Intent (LOI) is permitted for transit agencies in lieu of a purchase order at the point of voucher request submission.
+The date of signature on the LOI may be no earlier than January 1, 2024.
 A purchase order (or other binding agreement) will be required within 6 months of submission, otherwise the voucher requests will be cancelled.
 Check out californiaHVIP.org/TransitBus for additional transit information.

 Effective 7/21/23, HVIP defines DAC eligibility as vehicle domicile address in any of the following areas of the map at https://webmaps.arb.ca.gov/PriorityPopulations/